Dnuns/katxupi-react/README.md

 ## Why this project?

-While building my first Freecodecamp's React project, Random Quote Machine, I realised the project was identical to our Master Coder PP project.
+While building my first Freecodecamp's React project, Random Quote Machine, I realised the project was identical to the Master Coder PP's project from Academia de Código (Bootcamp).
 He used HTML, JavaScript and CSS.

 After finish the Freecodecamp project on Codepen, I reused the code to rebuild PP's project in React.